coderholic/pyradio/radio-browser.md

 - The "**Limit**" part

     In this part the maximum number or returned stations is specified.
-The default value is 100 stations.
+The default value is 100 stations (0 means no limit).

     The value can be changed using the left and right arrows or "**h**", "**l**" and "**PgUp**", "**PgDn**" for a step of 10.